 Most international schools recruit native English speakers from the United Kingdom, Canada, the United States, Australia and New Zealand.

-In addition to meeting educational and professional standards, international schools seek to hire teachers who have experience living aboard.
-While previous international living is not a prerequisite, schools prefer candidates who demonstrate autonomy, a sincere interest in working in an international community, and coping skills for dealing with stressful factors that come with living abroad.
+In addition to meeting educational and professional standards, international schools seek to hire teachers who have experience living abroad.
+While previous international studying or living is not a prerequisite, schools prefer candidates who demonstrate autonomy, a sincere interest in working in an international community, and coping skills for dealing with stressful factors that come with living and teaching abroad.

 Once approved by one of these organizations, candidates may apply for international teaching positions through the organization’s portal.
 These organizations also hold recruiting fairs throughout the year.
 This is a great opportunity to schedule in-person interviews for desired positions.